GabeScott/standard-works-vault/General Conference/2007 April - Life’s Lessons Learned.md

 William McKinley Oswald was my high school football coach.
 He was a great coach and had a profound influence on my life.
 But I think he could have learned his method of motivating players from an army drill sergeant.

-That day, during his half-time speech, Coach Oswald reminded the whole team about the pass I had dropped.
+That day, during his halftime speech, Coach Oswald reminded the whole team about the pass I had dropped.
 Then he pointed right at me and said, “How could you do that?”

 He wasn’t speaking with his inside voice.